felis/USB_Host_Shield_2.0/README.md

 ### [Wii library](https://github.com/felis/USB_Host_Shield_2.0/blob/master/Wii.cpp)

-The [Wii](https://github.com/felis/USB_Host_Shield_2.0/blob/master/Wii.cpp) library support the Wiimote, but also the Nunchuch and Motion Plus extension via Bluetooth.
+The [Wii](https://github.com/felis/USB_Host_Shield_2.0/blob/master/Wii.cpp) library support the Wiimote, but also the Nunchuch and Motion Plus extensions via Bluetooth.
+The Wii U Pro Controller is also supported via Bluetooth.

 First you have to pair with the controller, this is done automatically by the library if you create the instance like so: